mark-i-m/PanicOS/README.md

 + a mutex to protect the queue.
 + a boolean value denoting whether the signal is in a signal handler currently.
 This value is used to avoid deadlocks and race conditions without blocking (as a mutex would).
 I may decide to implement a `tryAndLock()` method for mutexes later.
 + a list of signal handlers and dispositions.
-+ a context struct that saves the user-mode context of this process.
++ a context struct that saves the user-mode context of this process whenever we switch to kernel-mode.

 They also have a few extra methods:
 + `void signal(signal_t sig)` adds the signal `sig` to the signal queue.
 The signal value must be validated beforehand.